Gluten-free pork dumplings? Yes. It is possible! Happy Chinese New Year!Jump to Recipe

 Take your rice paper wrapper – or, in this case, your 1/2 of a rice paper wrapper and dip it in the hot water until it becomes soft and stretchy.
 You only prepare one wrapper at a time – dip it in water, fill it, wrap it.
 Repeat.

-Lay out your stretchy rice paper wrapper and scoop your filling into the center of the rice paper – a small amount – just about one tablespoon – and then fold up your rice paper around it, sealing in the filling.
-I will warn you that some dumplings looked prettier than others… If the rice paper tore in the process and I could not contain my filling, I just wrapped it with a second half of stretchy rice paper.
-When I cooked the pork dumplings, the double layered dumplings tasted just as good as the single layered dumplings.
+Layout your stretchy rice paper wrapper and scoop your filling into the center of the rice paper – a small amount – just about one tablespoon – and then fold up your rice paper around it, sealing in the filling.
+I will warn you that some dumplings looked prettier than others… If the rice paper tore in the process and I could not contain my filling, I just wrapped it with the second half of stretchy rice paper.
+When I cooked the pork dumplings, the double-layered dumplings tasted just as good as the single-layered dumplings.
 Don’t stress if you have some wrapping issues.

 As you finish each dumpling, lay your dumplings on parchment paper on a cookie sheet.
 If you aren’t ready to cook them yet, keep them in the refrigerator or the freezer.
 They freeze really well!
 I cooked up most of my two pans of dumplings but saved out six for the freezer so I could make myself a meal on another day.

 When you are ready to cook your dumplings, the traditional methods are either steaming or pan frying.
 I tried both ways and they were both a hit.
 I used my OXO veggie steamer to steam my dumplings – just spray the steamer with a non-stick cooking spray before you put the sticky rice wrappers down.
 To steam, put your steamer in a pot and pour in enough water to touch the steamer but not touch the food.
 Bring to a low boil, put the dumplings on the steamer with a little space between each one and cover the pot.
 Steam the dumplings for about 15 to 20 minutes.